 Socially Distanced Activism: Voices of Lived Experience of Poverty During COVID-19

 How would your experience of the COVID-19 pandemic have been different if you had no access to the internet?
-In this new book published by Policy Press, the APLE Collective (Addressing Poverty by Lived Experience) explains that its pandemic activism was rooted in the expertise of people in poverty.
+In this new book published by Policy Press, the APLE Collective (Addressing Poverty with Lived Experience) explains that its pandemic activism was rooted in the expertise of people in poverty.
 This resulted in the decision to campaign against the exclusively digital response to the crisis and the alienation of people in poverty.

 Drawing on case studies from members of the Collective: Thrive Teesside, ATD Fourth World and Expert Citizens, this book interrogates the term ‘lived experience’ and critically investigates how knowledge gained from lived experiences of poverty is integral to developing effective COVID-19 policy responses.